KaichuangZhang/KaichuangZhang.github.io/index.md

 - **Crossing AI with Other Fields:** Computer Vision, Robotics, IoT, and More.

 ## News
+- **[Aug.
+2024]** Our papr 'Byzantine-Robust Decentralized Federated Learning via Local Performance Checking' has been accepted for presentation at ICONIP2024.
+- **[Jul.
+2024]** Our poster 'Robust Decentralized Federated Learning Against both Distributional Shifts and Byzantine Attacks' presented at ICORS meets DSSV 2024.
 - **[May.
 2024]** Our paper 'Decentralized Federated Learning for Meta Computing' has been accepted to appear in IEEE ICMC 2024.
 - **[Apr.
 2024]** Our abstract entitled 'Robust Decentralized Federated Learning Against both Distributional Shifts and Byzantine Attacks' has been accepted for a poster presentation at ICORS meets DSSV 2024.
 - **[Feb.
 2024]** I have been selected as CECS Outstanding Graduate Student of 2023 at UTRGV!